-Seventy-four years ago, on June 6, 1944, the Allies launched an offensive on the Normandy coast of France to liberate continental Europe from the Nazi German occupation.
+Seventy-six years ago, on June 6, 1944, the Allies launched an offensive on the Normandy coast of France to liberate continental Europe from the Nazi German occupation.
 D-Day was the largest invasion by sea in all of history, literally turning the tide.
 It was the beginning of the end of the War.
 General Eisenhower, Supreme Commander of Allied Forces, sent the troops out that day:

 “You are about to embark upon the Great Crusade, toward which we have striven these many months.
 The eyes of the world are upon you.
-I have full confidence in your courage, devotion to duty and skill in battle.”
+I have full confidence in your courage, devotion to duty, and skill in battle.”

-Within two months the 77-day Normandy campaign led to the liberation of France and, in less than a year to the defeat of the Nazi forces and the end of World War II in Europe.
+Within two months, the 77-day Normandy campaign led to the liberation of France and, in less than a year, to the defeat of the Nazi forces and the end of World War II in Europe.
 Between these two events, my father visited Paris while his US Army division was moving through France toward the Battle of the Bulge, and the liberation of the Dachau concentration camp in Germany.

-This amphibious invasion described as a “never surpassed masterpiece of planning” was also called Operation Neptune, part of the larger Operation Overlord, the continental lodgment that began with these Normandy landings.
-The landing by sea was preceded by the landing of 24,000 troops by air including British, US and Canadian airborne troops shortly after midnight.
+This amphibious invasion described as a “never surpassed masterpiece of planning” was called Operation Neptune, part of the larger Operation Overlord, the continental lodgment that began with these Normandy landings.
+The landing by sea was preceded by the landing of 24,000 troops by air including British, US, and Canadian airborne troops shortly after midnight.

 Omaha was renowned for the heavy casualties American troops suffered — over 2,000 — as a result of the tall cliffs with heavy German defense, limited Allied naval gun bombardment, and the low cloud cover that made aerial bombing difficult and ultimately too late to eliminate German beach defenses.
-While the Germans lost 1,000 men during the D-Day invasion, Allied casualties were much higher with 12,000 including over a third confirmed dead.
+While the Germans lost 1,000 men during the D-Day invasion, Allied casualties were much higher, with 12,000 including over a third confirmed dead.

 D-Day has been commemorated in books, films, and television.

 The fifth volume of Winston Churchill‘s six-volume memoir “The Second World War” covers the climax of the War from the British perspective.
 Churchill’s sixth and final volume Triumph and Tragedy concludes the history with the Normandy invasion to the surrender of the Japanese ending WWII in the Pacific.

-Many years ago while I was a student at Berkeley, I met on campus James Doohan, who played Scotty on Star Trek.
-He wrote a letter to Stephen Spielberg after seeing the film and shared with him that he was an officer with the 3rd Canadian Infantry Division who landed on Juno Beach after which he was hit six times by machine gun fire and lost the middle finger of his right hand.
+Many years ago, while I was a student at Berkeley, I met on campus James Doohan, who played Scotty on Star Trek.
+He wrote a letter to Stephen Spielberg after seeing the film.
+He shared with Spielberg that he was an officer with the 3rd Canadian Infantry Division who landed on Juno Beach, after which he was hit six times by machine-gun fire and lost the middle finger of his right hand.
 He wanted to publicly thank him and say that the depiction of the film was completely accurate and commended him for not leaving out any gory details.

 But we in it shall be remembered-